ARM-software/psa-api/doc/crypto/api/keys/policy.rst

     .. summary::
         Permission to derive other keys or produce a password hash from this key.

-    This flag is required to use the key for derivation in a key-derivation operation, or in a key-agreement operation.
+    This cryptographic-operation usage flag is required to use the key for derivation in a key-derivation operation, or in a key-agreement operation.

     This flag must be present on keys used with the following APIs: